oracle-livelabs/spatial-graph/spatial-python/detect-anomalies/detect-anomalies.md

     ![desc here](images/detect-anomalies-09.png)

-1. Run the following to retrieve current customer's transactions with their cluster labels.
+1. Run the following to retrieve the current customer's transactions with their cluster labels.

       ```
       <copy>